 The NIWFA committee are keen to develop the women’s game in Northern Ireland and eager to assist clubs to improve their capacity.
 To this end we have held a number of information days for clubs and hope to organise a number of courses in the future.

-The league also currently has a fixtures and referees secretary to ensure the smooth day to day running of league affairs – these posts are both filled on a voluntary basis and the work carried out by the post holders is invaluable to women’s football.
+The league has a dedicated 6-person committee, and a fixtures secretary and referee co-ordinator to ensure the smooth day to day running of league affairs – these posts are all filled on a voluntary basis and the work carried out by the post holders is invaluable to women’s football.

-The NIWFA is a well-established sports organisation with member clubs from all over Northern Ireland.
+The NIWFA is a well-established sports organisation with member clubs from all over Northern Ireland, and it welcomes expressions of interest from potential new clubs every January.